 The city of canals Amsterdam is one of the most popular tourist destinations.
 The canal cruises, museums, parks, diamond factories, flea markets and wonderful medieval architecture buildings and churches are some popular things to do in Amsterdam and when you are done exploring these to the core get out of the city to one of the lesser known towns that are an absolute time warp.
-These charming towns are a respite from the touristy crowd and the bikes filled streets of Amsterdam and can be easily visited on a day trip thanks to the well-connected rail network and buses.
-These towns also make for some great weekend trips from Amsterdam.
+Day Trips from Amsterdam to these charming towns are a respite from the touristy crowd and the bikes filled streets of Amsterdam.
+Traveling is easier thanks to the well-connected rail network and buses.
+We list here the most fascinating day trips from Amsterdam you must add to your bucket list.

 The fishing villages of Waterland comprises of three pretty villages of Edam, Volendam, and Marken.
 Marken and Edam are quiet and laid back while Volendam is much commercial with numerous restaurants and souvenir shops.
 The quaint village of Marken has a well-preserved tradition and culture which beckons most of the tourists.
 Saunter through the cobblestone alleys winding through the colorful wooden cottages and a maze of small fishing canals and experience an aura of old Holland.
 The wooden shoe factory at Marken, Edam museum housed in a 16th-century building and the cheese factory and Volendams Museum at Volendam is definitely unmissable.